 The information provided here complements another ECS resource, 50-State Comparison: Prior Learning Assessment Policies.

-- Twenty-nine states, plus the District of Columbia, have a policy to award academic credit for military experience.
+- Thirty states, plus the District of Columbia, have a policy to award academic credit for military experience.

 - States have approached informing college students about academic credit opportunities in a variety of ways.
 In some states, information about eligible courses must be made available in an online database, while other states require students to meet with a college adviser.